+1 you can't reconcile that with her being treated for 2 encephalitis as if that had been diagnosed; is that 3 right?
 4 MR ROBERTS: Yes, that's correct.
-THE CHAIRMAN: Is that right until about 5 o'clock when Dr Webb gives her acyclovir?
-MR ROBERTS: No. because I think at 5 o'clock Dr Webb in his note says he does not believe -- he doesn't think that eningoencephalitis is likely.
+5 THE CHAIRMAN: Is that right until about 5 o'clock when 6 Dr Webb gives her acyclovir?
+7 MR ROBERTS: No, because I think at 5 o'clock Dr Webb in his 8 note says he does not believe he doesn't think that 9 meningoencephalitis is likely.
 10 THE CHAIRMAN: Right.
-But then he does give the acyclovir, doesn't he?
-11 12 MR ROBERTS: To me, that's routine cover for a child who 13 he is about to leave on the ward, that he's concerned about, and that he feels will need routine antibiotic 14 and antiviral cover.
-It's not specific for the 15 treatment of encephalitis.
-That would be my view on 16 17 that.
-Because Dr Webb has, in his note: "I don't think meningoencephalitis is likely."
+But then he does give the acyclovir, 11 doesn't he?
+12 MR ROBERTS: To me, that's routine cover for a child who 13 he is about to leave on the ward, that he's concerned 14 about, and that he feels will need routine antibiotic 15 and antiviral cover.
+It's not specific for the 16 treatment of encephalitis.
+That would be my view on 17 that.
+Because Dr Webb has, in his note: 18 "I don't think meningoencephalitis is likely."
 19 So even at that stage, Dr Webb is not considering 20 meningoencephalitis.
-21 To follow that on, the actual ...
-22 THE CHAIRMAN: It depends how you interpret that.
-That's the note, if we bring it up, at 090-022-055.
-It's the 23 bottom of the page, the heading is "plan", and then 24 point 1: 25 you can't reconcile that with her being treated for encephalitis as if that had been diagnosed; is that
+21 To follow that on, the actual 22 THE CHAIRMAN: It depends how you interpret that.
+That's 23 the note, if we bring it up, at 090-022-055.
+It's the 24 bottom of the page, the heading is "plan", and then 25 point 1:

 1 "Acyclovir I don't think encephalitis is likely."
 2 So your interpretation of that is he's giving that 3 as a protection, not because he has identified any 4 specific condition which Claire needed it for?
 5 MR ROBERTS: Yes.
 It's routine and I think Dr Stewart 6 referred to it in one of his statements that that was 7 standard, quite standard practice, to give routine cover 8 for antibiotics and antiviral treatment.
 9 THE CHAIRMAN: Okay.
 We had got into this because you had 10 said you had a number of points you wanted to make about 11 the medical notes.
 The first one was about the autopsy 12 report, which you say is significantly inaccurate, but 13 then you acknowledge we've been through that over the 14 last few weeks, so I think you were inclined to let that 15 point stand as it is; is that right?
 16 MR ROBERTS: Yes.
 Just to raise that as another critical 17 area of concern, that there was a bias attached to that 18 request form to the pathologist, which pointed the 19 pathologist in a certain way.
 20 THE CHAIRMAN: Yes.
 Then the next point you wanted to make 21 from the medical records was: this entry about 22 "encephalitis/encephalopathy", and I think unless 23 you have anything more to add, we have gone through 24 that.
-Are there other specific issues in the medical 25 notes beyond the ones that you want to emphasise?
+Are there other specific issues in the medical

+25 notes beyond the ones that you want to emphasise?